 I was talking with my mom the other day about how I was going to be ruthless during my upcoming purge.
 In a sense, I want to start over.
 Keep the pieces that I love and that fit me well, but finally say goodbye to the things that make me feel frumpy and unbeautiful.
 It just doesn’t do my postpartum body and ego any favours by hoping certain pieces will fit me well again.

-So in a new effort to add only pieces that I LOVE here are 7 questions I ask myself when I purge clothing:
+So in a new effort to add only pieces that I LOVE here are 7 questions I ask myself when I declutter clothing:

 1. Does it fit?